sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/fire-configuration.rst

       :alt: aws
       :width: 60%

 #.
-Once the Group is attached to any User in Fire Insights, **Save** the Configurations.
+Once the Group is attached to any User in Sparkflows, **Save** the Configurations.

 Step 5 : Access S3 Bucket
 --------------